Tejeros Convention: Purpose

-The revolutionary leaders called the convention in a friar estate residence in Tejeros, ostensibly to discuss the defense of Cavite against the Spaniards during the Philippine Revolution (the contemporary Governor General, Camilo de Polavieja, had regained much of Cavite itself).
-Instead of focusing on the defense of the province, the convention became an election to decide the leaders of the revolutionary movement, to settle once and for all the issue of governance within the Katipunan and of the revolutionary effort - the cause of the escalating tension between the Magdalo and Magdiwang forces of Cavite, and bypassing the existing Supreme Council of the Katipunan, as represented by Andrés Bonifacio, its "Supreme President" (Kataastaasang Pangulo, Presidente Supremo - often shortened by others to just Supremo, but despite popular belief, generally not by Bonifacio himself; he instead used Pangulo or the fuller terms) who had been invited to Cavite months earlier to mediate and had taken the side of the Magdiwang.
-While Bonifacio and his allies within Magdiwang maintained that the Katipunan was already sufficient as their government, the Magdalo people and their own sympathizers within Magdiwang maintained the need to establish a new government.
+The revolutionary leaders convened the assembly at a friar estate in Tejeros, originally with the intent of discussing the defense of Cavite against Spanish forces, as Governor General Camilo de Polavieja had regained much of the province.
+However, the meeting shifted focus from defense to an election aimed at deciding the leadership of the revolutionary movement.
+This election sought to resolve the governance issues within the Katipunan and the broader revolutionary effort, which were fueling tensions between the Magdalo and Magdiwang factions in Cavite.
+It also aimed to bypass the existing Supreme Council of the Katipunan, led by Andrés Bonifacio, the "Supremo" (or Pangulo), who had been invited to Cavite months earlier to mediate the conflict and had sided with the Magdiwang.
+Bonifacio and his allies in the Magdiwang faction argued that the Katipunan already functioned as a government, while the Magdalo faction and some Magdiwang sympathizers believed the need for a new government was urgent.